exercism/python/exercises/practice/roman-numerals/.approaches/introduction.md

 However, there is no zero value available, so Roman numerals represent powers of 10 with different letters (I, X, C, and M), not by position (1, 10, 100, 1000, etc).

 The approaches to this exercise break down into two groups, with many variants in each:

 1. Split the input number into digits, and translate each separately.
 2. Iterate through the Roman numbers, from large to small, and convert the largest valid number at each step.

 ## Digit-by-digit approaches

-The concept behind this class of approaches:
+The process behind this class of approaches:

 1. Split the input number into decimal digits.
 2. For each digit, get the Roman equivalent and append to a list.
 3. Join the list into a string and return it.